dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

 ## Example Usage - MRZ Reading

-Let's start by testing the "MRZ Reading" example of the SDK which demonstrates how to enable a web page to read the machine-readable zones (MRZ) found on passports, VISAs, etc. from a live video stream.
+Let's start by testing the "MRZ Reading" example of the SDK which demonstrates how to enable a web page to read the machine-readable zones (MRZ) found on passports, ID cards, VISAs, etc. from a live video stream.

 * Basic Requirements
   * Internet connection